 How to Clean Dog Poop Indoors

 When your dog has an accident indoors, you need to clean up the mess without causing a stain, neutralize the odor, and disinfect the spot to protect against contamination.
-The best method to accomplish these steps depends on the surface involved but, no matter the surface, you’ll start by picking up the dog poop.

 On Carpeting or Rugs